CreativAI-UC/TimbreNet/README.md

 - Clone this repository.
 - Open timbrenet_generate_latent_map.py
-- In the "trained_model_path" variable put the file with the weights of a trained model (there are some trained models in the "trained_models" folder.
+- In the "trained_model_path" variable, put the file with the weights of a trained model (there are some trained models in the "trained_models" folder).
-- In the "latent_dim" variable select the latent dimention of the trained model.
+- In the "latent_dim" variable, select the latent dimension of the trained model.
-- In the "dataset_path" variable select the path of the dataset you want to plot.
+- In the "dataset_path" variable, select the path of the dataset you want to plot.
-- In the "instruments" select the instruments of the dataset you want to plot.
+- In the "instruments", select the instruments of the dataset you want to plot.
-- In the "chords" select the chords of the dataset you want to plot.
+- In the "chords", select the chords of the dataset you want to plot.
-- In the "volumes" select the volumes of the dataset you want to plot.
+- In the "volumes", select the volumes of the dataset you want to plot.
-- In the "examples" select the examples of the dataset you want to plot.
+- In the "examples", select the examples of the dataset you want to plot.
 - Finally, run timbrenet_generate_latent_map.py